gabrielecanepa/google-calendar-subscriptions/README.md

 yarn
 ```

 To run the tests, rename `.env.example` to `.env` and fill it with your credentials.
-Some sample calendars to be used as `TEST_SUBSCRIPTIONS_URLS` are available [here](https://gist.github.com/gabrielecanepa/5235760f3e2ab3fb7e8a68257d98ae6a).
+Some sample calendars to be used as `TEST_SUBSCRIPTION_URLS` are available [here](https://gist.github.com/gabrielecanepa/5235760f3e2ab3fb7e8a68257d98ae6a).

 ## Releases